Division of Social Sciences

 Senior Capstone Experience

-Political Science majors are required to write a thesis, which should be a minimum of 30 pages, and will then choose, with the guidance of their SCE advisor, whether to present that research as a poster presentation or in the form of a short-form writing project, which includes a synopsis and op-ed style piece.
+Political Science majors are required to write a thesis, which should be a minimum of 30 pages, and then present that research as a poster presentation as part of a required Senior Symposium.
 Each student works closely with a faculty advisor who guides and supports the project from beginning to end.
 Students may attempt an honors thesis in Political Science only if their GPA is 3.5 or higher in the major.

 Requirements for the minor in political science are Political Science 102, 104 and four other courses in political science.
 Students who minor in political science must complete three courses at Washington College or in a Washington College program.
 Students majoring in International Studies may not minor in political science.